Joint Fixed Deposit Rules in 2026

 Here are the rules regarding a joint fixed deposit account:

-1. Operation of Account - A joint fixed deposit account can be managed by either the primary holder or all the joint holders.
+• Operation of Account: A joint fixed deposit account can be managed by either the primary holder or all the joint holders.
 The account holders have the flexibility to change this arrangement as needed.
+The mode of operation must be selected at the time of opening and can be modified later only with consent of all holders and bank approval.

-2. Withdrawal Mandate - All the joint holders must agree and provide a withdrawal mandate to the bank.
+• Withdrawal Mandate: All the joint holders must agree and provide a withdrawal mandate to the bank.
 This mandate follows the guidelines set by the Reserve Bank of India (RBI) for joint fixed deposit accounts.
+However, in 2026, withdrawal rules depend on the selected mode of operation, and not all cases require signatures of all holders (for example, ‘Either or Survivor’ allows single-holder operation).

-1. Tax-Saving FD - In the case of a tax-saving fixed deposit with a duration of 5 years, the primary account holder is eligible to claim the tax deduction associated with the deposit.
+• Tax-Saving FD: In the case of a tax-saving fixed deposit with a duration of 5 years, the primary account holder is eligible to claim the tax deduction associated with the deposit.
 This means that only the primary account holder can avail of the tax benefits.
+As per 2026 tax rules, deduction under Section 80C can only be claimed by the person who has actually invested the money, even in a joint FD.

 Either or Survivor / Former or Survivor Clause

-2. ‘Former or Survivor’ arrangement - In this type of joint fixed deposit, only the primary depositor can access the account.
+• ‘Former or Survivor’ arrangement: In this type of joint fixed deposit, only the primary depositor can access the account.
 If the primary depositor passes away, the secondary depositor can gain access by fulfilling the necessary requirements and providing the required proof.
+The survivor can withdraw or close the FD after submitting documents like a death certificate and KYC details.

-1. ‘Survivor’ account - In a joint fixed deposit account labelled as ‘Survivor,’ either account holder can hold the account.
+• ‘Survivor’ account: In a joint fixed deposit account labelled as ‘Survivor,’ either account holder can hold the account.
 If one account holder passes away, the survivor can continue the account and receive the final balance with interest on the due date.

-2. Access for nominated individuals - If there are nominated individuals on the account, they will have access to the funds when the survivor passes away.
+• Access for nominated individuals: If there are nominated individuals on the account, they will have access to the funds when the survivor passes away.

 Joint Fixed Deposit Rules for Premature Withdrawal